 Raleigh is a city located in Wake County North Carolina.
-With a 2020 population of 483,579, it is the 2nd largest city in North Carolina (after Charlotte) and the 40th largest city in the United States .
-Raleigh is currently growing at a rate of 0.99% annually and its population has increased by 19.73% since the most recent census, which recorded a population of 403,892 in 2010.
-Raleigh reached it's highest population of 483,579 in 2021.
-Spanning over 147 miles, Raleigh has a population density of 3,315 people per square mile.
+Raleigh has a 2020 population of 488,334.
+Raleigh is currently growing at a rate of 0.98% annually and its population has increased by 20.17% since the most recent census, which recorded a population of 406,353 in 2010.

 The Raleigh Metropolitan Statistical Area (MSA) has a population estimated at 1.21 million, however.
 The larger Raleigh-Durham-Chapel Hill Combined Statistical Area (CSA) is estimated at 2.03 million.
 Raleigh has a population density of 2,963 people per square mile (1,097/sq km).